Skip to main content

 Estate buildings

-We're pursuing promising opportunities with the wider community and businesses to put the built assets to sustainable use, creating new jobs, exciting partnerships, and providing an income for FLS.
+We are pursuing promising opportunities with the wider community and businesses to put the built assets to sustainable use, creating new jobs, exciting partnerships, and providing an income for FLS.

-Proposals on the table include a tree nursery, an education offering, a manufacturing business, a recreation proposition, and a field studies centre.
-We hope to be able to share this information by the end of 2024.
-Two of the estate houses are currently occupied by tenants.
+Proposals on the table include a tree nursery, an education offer, a recreation proposition, and a field studies centre.

 Natural capital